Robert Peter Probst

 Bob loved playing all kinds of card games, for money or fun, and was quick to suggest a game of cribbage.
 He spent many hours reading, doing crossword puzzles and cheering on the Packers and Brewers.
 He never met a raffle he wouldn't enter, and frequently came out on the winning end.

 Bob's favorite place was the cabin in Land O' Lakes, WI.
 So many aspects of being 'Up North' made him so happy.
 Whether it was 'Captain Bob' at the helm of four hour boat trips around the Cisco Chain of Lakes, hunting and fishing, or giving tours of the land on his beloved Gator, for Bob, the cabin was his slice of heaven here on Earth.
 He loved nothing more than spending time there with his family and friends and sharing this very special place with those he loved so dearly.

-, where a link has been provided.
+A private ceremony will be held with the option for live-streaming.
+Please visit the Feerick website at the end of the week for link information.
 A celebration of life where we can all raise a glass to Bob will be held at a future date.
 In lieu of flowers, please consider donations to the American Heart Association

 , 3816 Paysphere Circle, Chicago, IL 60674.

 Published by Milwaukee Journal Sentinel from Oct.
 30 to Nov.
 1, 2020.